Luqueze/SmartBills/README.md

 # SmartBills

 ## Overview
-SmartBills reads a CSV file, processes its data, and generates a formatted report saved as a `.txt` file.
+SmartBills reads a CSV file, processes its data, and presents the results in a table.
 It groups entries by `title`, sums up the `amount` values, and organizes results in descending order.
 This is a personal project developed to help me organize my finances more efficiently.

 ## Features